Thanks to Steve Woodruff of Sticky Figure for inviting me to be a guest blogger on BrandingWireâ€™s marketing case study for September.

 SITUATION: A small Canadian based IT service provider, who attracts non-profit and financial/accounting clients, offers â€œall things ITâ€ — from planning to troubleshooting and selling product.
 They offer great service but feel unappreciated by their clients and have been itemizing their work by the minute to justify the work they bill.

-DESIRED OUTCOME: The IT firm wants their clients better understand the value their services and wants to attract new clients who already value IT service.
-They also want to launch a new service for the client who values â€œGREENâ€ IT by cutting down on energy and waste.
+DESIRED OUTCOME: The IT firm wants their clients better understand the value their services and wants to attract new clients who already value Managed IT Services.
+They also want to launch a new service for the client who values â€œGREENâ€ IT by cutting down on energy and waste with some using outsourced it support to get ahead.

 Read the whole description at BrandingWire.